Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/tutorials.guidelines.rst

 Use titles or transition sentences to make steps more obvious
 -------------------------------------------------------------

-Titles for steps should be an action not a noun
+Titles for steps should be an action not a noun.

     "First, do x.
 Now, do y.
 Now that you have done y, do z."

 Do not generalize
 -----------------